The Mediterranean diet adapted for the Indian kitchen (complete guide)

 Notice what's missing.
 No chia pudding, no MCT oil, no green powder, no superfood.
 Vegetables, legumes, grains, fish, olive oil — eaten in a slow, social, unprocessed way.
 That's the whole programme.

-The Indian kitchen parallels
+The Indian kitchen parallels — what stays, what swaps

 Here's the thing nobody tells Indians: a traditional home-cooked Indian diet already gets a lot of this right.
 We've lost some of it in the last two generations, and quietly added some things that work against us.